DidacDV/SQL_work/Practice_work/README.md

 -Songs

-Using a DB with Spotify top 100 most listened songs in 2018 we try SQL statements.
+Using a DB with Spotify top 100 most listened songs in 2018 we use really basic SQL statements.
 Info about each exercise can be found at the directory